lucavenir/go_router_riverpod/complete_example/README.md

 This a slightly more complicated example, featuring:
 - Riverpod's new [AsyncNotifier] (Riverpod v2)
 - GoRouter's asynchronous redirect API
-- Riverpod Annotation code generation tool
-- GoRouterBuilder code generation tool
 - A slightly more complicated and asynchronous authentication model
-- A basic authorization model
+- A basic authentication model
 - An intermediate splash page
 - Some basic persistence API usage